Best Chateaux in the Loire Valley

 Meet the dogs….at Chateau Cheverny!

-Best Chateau Hotel Stay Near Cheverny: A few miles from Cheverny is lovely Chateau de La Rozelle ($63+/night).
-Set on beautiful grounds, the chateau has been lovingly preserved, & is just a few miles from Blois.
-I stayed in an attic (single) room, which was a wee bit small (but with a FANtastic bathroom); so if you need space, opt for at least a double room!
+Best Chateau Hotel Stay Near Cheverny: A few miles from Cheverny is the lovely Chateau de La Rozelle ($63+/night), where I stayed!
+Set on beautiful grounds, this chateau has been lovingly preserved, & has a great location just a few miles from Blois.
+I stayed in an attic/single room, which was a wee bit small ~ but with a fantastic bathroom.
+If you need morespace, opt for at least a double room!

 Best Chateaux in the Loire Valley & Where to Stay, Girl Who Travel the World